January 26, 2024

 Release highlights

-This release includes numerous improvements to the developer framework, including new features for model and dataset initialization, easier testing, support for additional inputs and the Azure OpenAI API, updated notebooks, bug fixes, and much more.
+This release includes numerous improvements to the library, including new features for model and dataset initialization, easier testing, support for additional inputs and the Azure OpenAI API, updated notebooks, bug fixes, and much more.

 To illustrate how passing a dataset that includes a prediction column can help, consider the following example without a prediction column: